Elliott H. Lieb: Statistical mechanics, soluble systems

 Lieb is famous for many groundbreaking results in statistical mechanics concerning, in particular, soluble systems.
 His numerous works have been collected in the Selecta ″Statistical mechanics″ and ″Condensed matter physics and exactly soluble models″, as well as in a book with Daniel Mattis.
 They treat (among other things) Ising-type models, models for ferromagnetism and ferroelectricity, the exact solution of the six-vertex model of ice in two dimensions, the one-dimensional delta Bose gas (now called the Lieb-Liniger model) and the Hubbard model.

-Together with Daniel Mattis and Theodore Schultz he solved in 1964 the two-dimensional Ising model (with a new derivation of the exact solution by Lars Onsager via the Jordan-Wigner transformation of the transfer matrices) and in 1961 the XY model, an explicitly solvable one-dimensional spin-1/2 model.
+Together with Daniel Mattis and Theodore Schultz, Lieb solved in 1964 the two-dimensional Ising model (with a new derivation of the exact solution by Lars Onsager via the Jordan-Wigner transformation of the transfer matrices) and in 1961 the XY model, an explicitly solvable one-dimensional spin-1/2 model.
 In 1968, together with Fa-Yueh Wu, he gave the exact solution of the one-dimensional Hubbard model.

-In 1971 he and Neville Temperley introduced the Temperley-Lieb algebra in order to build certain transfer matrices.
+In 1971 Lieb and Neville Temperley introduced the Temperley-Lieb algebra in order to build certain transfer matrices.
 This algebra also has links with knot theory and the braid group, quantum groups and subfactors of von Neumann algebras.

-Together with Derek W. Robinson in 1972 he derived bounds on the propagation speed of information in non relativistic spin systems with local interactions.
+Together with Derek W. Robinson in 1972, Lieb derived bounds on the propagation speed of information in non-relativistic spin systems with local interactions.
 They have become known as Lieb-Robinson bounds and play an important role, for instance, in error bounds in the thermodynamic limit or in quantum computing.
 They can be used to prove the exponential decay of correlations in spin systems or to make assertions about the gap above the ground state in higher-dimensional spin systems (generalized Lieb-Schultz-Mattis theorems).

-In 1972 he and Mary Beth Ruskai proved the strong subadditivity of quantum entropy, a theorem that is fundamental for quantum information theory.
+In 1972 Lieb and Mary Beth Ruskai proved the strong subadditivity of quantum entropy, a theorem that is fundamental for quantum information theory.
 This is closely related to what is known as the data processing inequality in quantum information theory.
 The Lieb-Ruskai proof of strong subadditivity is based on an earlier paper where Lieb solved several important conjectures about operator inequalities, including the Wigner-Yanase-Dyson conjecture.

 In the years 1997–99, Lieb provided a rigorous treatment of the increase of entropy in the second law of thermodynamics and adiabatic accessibility with Jakob Yngvason.